 Relative Adoption in Tennessee

 Under Tennessee law, a relative is someone who is related by blood, marriage, or adoption.

 According to this attorney, a relative “can be the child’s grandparents.
-Great-grandparents, aunts or uncles, great aunts or great uncles, or stepparents, cousins of the first degree, or any sibling of the whole or half degree, and the spouse of a relative.
-The prospective adoptive parents must have primary care of the child whether through an informal family arrangement or through legal custody or guardianship.
+Great-grandparents, aunts or uncles, great aunts or great uncles, or stepparents, cousins of the first degree, or any sibling of the whole or half a degree, and the spouse of a relative.
+The prospective adoptive parents must have primary care of the child whether through an informal family arrangement or legal custody or guardianship.
 The prospective parents must be able to show that they can provide a safe home for the child until [he or she reaches] legal adulthood.”

 The biological parents’ rights must be terminated, but the judge often does waive the home study and the six-month waiting period.

 Hopefully, this gives you a good start on the path to your adoption journey in Tennessee.
 Good luck!